PanTrakX/Generic-MMO-Backend/README.md

 #### 1.2.1 Authentication
 1. PlayerClient logins at `/api/auth/login/` to obtain an AuthToken
 #### 1.2.2 Retrieving Player Data
-1. PlayerClient requests all the needed data from the WorldServer at `/api/world/user/{...}`
+1. PlayerClient requests all the needed data from the UniverseServer at `/api/universe/user/{...}`
 #### 1.2.3 Connecting To A Game Server
 1. PlayerClient requests an available game server from the MatchmakingServer with some parameters
 2. The MatchmakingServer checks if there is an available GameInstanceServer on the database with these parameters